steview-d/bookmarks/README.md

 This app uses the Django framework

 #### Database
 Django uses SQL databases.
-During development the Django default sqlite3 database was used.
+During development, the Django default sqlite3 database was used.
 When deployed to Heroku, a PostgreSQL database was used.

 ![DB Schema](https://i.imgur.com/ohEXTqA.png)